 - Spinal tap (lumbar puncture), which is a procedure where a doctor places a small needle into the spinal cord in the lower back and withdraws a small sample of tissue.
 The tissue is analyzed to determine if the cancer has spread to the brain.

-There are many treatment options available for soft tissue tumors like rhabdomyosarcoma, and some children will need a combination of these therapies.
-At CHOP, experts at the Bone and Soft Tissue Tumor Program take a team approach to treatment.
-Orthopaedic, cancer and other specialists collaborate to provide your child with individualized care and the best possible outcomes.
+There are many treatment options available for soft tissue tumors like rhabdomyosarcoma, including chemotherapy, surgery, and radiation therapy.
+Most children with rhabdomyosarcoma will need a combination of these therapies.
+At CHOP, experts at the Bone and Soft Tissue Tumor Program collaborate with specialists such as urologists and radiation oncologists, depending on the tumor’s location, to provide your child with individualized care and the best possible outcomes.

-Surgery is usually necessary for rhabdomyosarcoma in children.
+Surgery is often recommended for rhabdomyosarcoma in children.
 Our surgeons will remove the cancer using the most advanced surgical techniques available.

 The goals of surgery are twofold:

 - To restore function at the site of the tumor